malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 ```

 When these criteria are met, a `SELECT` statement on Connection A can read data that has been modified by Connection B inside a transaction, *before* Connection B has issued a `COMMIT`.
-If Connec[...]
+If Connection B performs a `ROLLBACK`, Connection A has officially performed a **Dirty Read**.

 *Note: For almost all modern web and desktop applications, Shared Cache mode is discouraged, and lowering the isolation level is unnecessary.*